Master in Energy Informatics

 Additional interdisciplinary elective courses and seminars are also available; they vary from semester to semester.

-The curriculum of the Master's degree programme Energy Informatics (ENI) is structured in a way that allows for giving a comprehensive overview on almost all of the relevant aspects in the smart energy domain.
+The curriculum of the Master's degree program Energy Informatics (ENI) is structured in a way that allows for giving a comprehensive overview on almost all of the relevant aspects in the smart energy domain.
 Furthermore, it allows for individual specialization by identifying specific topics the student is interested in.

-Practice-oriented Degree Programme
+Practice-oriented Degree Program

 As a University of Applied Sciences, we cooperate closely with the local industry and companies within the region, as well as with various international ones.
 These connections enable you to develop highly sought-after skills, as you will gain practical, hands-on experience which ultimately increases your level of employability.
 Further interdisciplinary and applied research projects will allow you to strengthen relationships with the local industry and international companies throughout your studies.